 - 1. The partnership with BC Housing would result in the renewal and expansion of below market rental units.
-In combination with the proposed Tenant Relocation Program, this means existing residents will have options to stay on the site and move into new units. - 2.
-Given the size of the site, taking a master planned approach for the project is appropriate as it allows for a comprehensive review and consideration of the proposed land uses, building massing, and development phasing. - 3.
-The subject lots include low and high Environmentally Sensitive Areas (ESAs) including: Melrose Creek, two unmapped watercourse/wetland complexes, and mature forest.
+In combination with the proposed Tenant Relocation Program, this means existing residents will have an option to stay on the site and move into new units. - 2.
+Given the size of the site, taking a master-planned approach for the project is appropriate as it allows for a comprehensive review and consideration of the proposed land uses, building massing, potential impacts on adjacent uses, and development phasing. - 3.
+The subject lots include low- and high-value Environmentally Sensitive Areas (ESAs), including: Melrose Creek, two unmapped watercourse/wetland complexes, and mature forest.
 The developer has prioritized the protection of the environmental features on site and provided robust commitments to protect and enhance the forest, riparian, and instream habitats and to meet or exceed the existing forest canopy coverage post-development.
-The Master Plan appears to have addressed the required riparian area Zoning Bylaw setbacks and preserved the key forest components, although it is acknowledged that further detailed information will be required through future development permit applications to address these and other environmental issues.
+The Master Plan appears to have addressed the required riparian area Zoning Bylaw setbacks and preserved the key forest components, although it is acknowledged that further detailed information will be required as part of future development permit applications to address these and other environmental issues.

 - 4. In terms of massing, the siting of the taller building elements has been based on the site grading with a view to reducing impacts on adjacent low density development and views from the surrounding neighbourhood. - 5.
-The developer has taken a pro-active approach to establish an initial tenant relocation package which allows existing tenants to consider their future options at an early stage in the development process but further work is required to finalize the package.
-In addition, the developer has started a consultation and engagement process with the on-site residents as well as with interested community members in the neighbourhood surrounding the site.
+The developer has taken a pro-active approach to establish an initial tenant relocation package that allows existing tenants to consider their future options at an early stage in the development process, but further work is required to finalize the package.
+In addition, the developer has started a consultation and engagement process with the on-site residents as well as with interested community members in the neighbourhood surround the site.